Configure Token Issuance Authorizers

 • Allow the test client to read data (read scope).

-• Allow the test client to write data (write scope) only if it specifies an allowed resource.
+• Allow the test client to write data (write scope) only if the user authenticated in the last 5 minutes.

 You can represent these rules in a table to make review easier.